-Information Demand As shown in Figure 4 and Panel B of Table 3, households' likelihood of choosing the different special reports does not differ significantly between the high and low uncertainty treatments.
-Thus, households' demand for exchange rate information seems to be inelastic to perceived uncertainty.
-Table A.8 demonstrates robustness of the experimental results in the household sample to various checks.
+Similarly, Table A.8 demonstrates the robustness of the experimental results in the household sample.
 The results are almost identical using no controls (Panel B), a parsimonious (Panel C) or a more extensive (Panel D) set of controls.
+Finally, Table A.9 demonstrates the robustness of the reduced-form results from both households and firms to employing Logit instead of OLS.

-Taken together, our second main result is the following:
+Summary Taken together, our third main result is the following:

 Result 3.
-Firms' demand for exchange rate information increases in an exogenous increase in perceived exchange rate uncertainty, in line with models of endogenous information acquisition.
+Firms' demand for exchange rate information increases in exogenously higher perceived exchange rate uncertainty, in line with models of endogenous information acquisition.
 Households' demand for exchange rate information is inelastic to perceived exchange rate uncertainty.